Prototyping for Fun and Profit

 Engineering prototypes.
-The purpose of engineering prototypes is to test the mechanical or other engineering functionality of a product.
+The purpose of designing prototypes is to test the mechanical or other engineering functionality of a product.
 They are made from as close to the final material and process as possible.
 They can be the whole product or just a small part or mechanism.
 These prototypes can be used for compliance and safety testing to validate the design before production.

 Fit, Form, Function prototypes.
-These combine aspects of form models, appearance models, and engineering prototypes.
+These combine aspects of form models, appearance models, and creating prototypes.
 They are comprised of the individual parts of an assembly and can be used to determine how well the parts fit together, how they are assembled, and how the final product will look and function.
 These prototypes don’t have to look true-to-life like appearance models, but they often do.
-They don’t require all parts to be made with their actual material and process like engineering prototypes, but they can.
+They don’t require all parts to be made with their actual material and process like designing prototypes, but they can.
 Typically, these are CNC machined parts or 3D prints.

 Prototyping Case Study: Designing the CLiP™ System